CS3398-TState-Edosians/CS3398-Edosians-S2020/README.md

 Marcos - Implemented queue system with checkpoints.
 Next step involves planning and and making a working queue for players to queue into and a better player class.

+Richard - Created initial build project with board creation and threading

 ## Inspiration
 Project inspired by Battleship.
 This is our semester project for Software Engineering Spring 2020.